jowitapodolak/finetuning_BERT_NER/README.md

  python3 experiments/SimpleTransformers.py .... 'results/output_f1/dataset_4/exp1/fine_tuning_1'
  ```

- which present the hierarchy of the results folder after running.
-For each feature we have an output folder.
-Each output folder has further four folders (for four cross validation datasets).
-Then each dataset has 2 experiments and each experiment had two fine-tunings.
+ which presents the hierarchy of the results folder after running.
+For each feature, we have an output folder.
+Each output folder has a further four folders (for four cross-validation datasets).
+Then, each dataset has 2 experiments and each experiment had two fine-tunings.

 Each model we run is saved in the folder results as pytorch_model.bin file.
 The evaluation over labels is in eval_results.txt (from here we take F1 scores for our thesis)